zhuzhenyu1997/Generalization-Error-and-Lipschitz-Constant-Bounds-for-Polynomial-Nets/README.md

 &emsp; Use other hyperparameters: Modify corresponding hyperparameters in `main.py`.

 More experiments (L2 regularization, Jacobian regularization, adversarial training) to be updated.

+## Requirements

+The code requires the following librarys.

+Tested on a Linux machine with:

+&emsp; * numpy=1.20.1,